 Introduction (Gilbert Rozman) Part 1 Toward a Conceptual Framework on Democracy, Identity, and Foreign Policy in East Asia 1.
 Democratization, Identity, and Foreign Policy in Southeast Asia (Aurel Croissant) 2.
 The Mediating Role of National Identity in Democratization and Lessons from Post-Cold War Foreign Policy in Northeast Asia (Gilbert Rozman) 3.
 The Chinese Model of Law, China’s Agenda in International Law, and Implications for Democracy in Asia and Beyond (Jacques deLisle) 4.
 Democratization in Asia: Lessons from the Americas (Louis Goodman) Part 2 The Evolution of Democratic Governance in East Asia and National Identity 5.
 National Identity and Democracy: Lessons from the Case of Japan (Anno Tadashi) 6.
 Democracy Is More than a Political System: Lessons from South Korea’s Political Transformation (Erik Mobrand) 7.
 Linking Internal and External Enemies: Impact of National Identity on Chinese Democratization and Foreign Relations (Yinan He) 8.
 Analyzing the Relationship between Identity and Democratization in the Shadow of China (Syaru Shirley Lin) Part 3 Four Test Cases in the Struggle for Democratization in East Asia 9.
 Democratization, National Identity, and Indonesia’s Foreign Policy (Ralf Emmers) 10.
 Truce and Tales in New Malaysia: Happy First Anniversary (Sophie Lemiere) 11.
 Myanmar’s Democratic Backsliding in the Struggle for National Identity and Independence (Jonathan T. Chow and Leif-Eric Easley) 12.
 Democratization, National Identity, and Foreign Policy in Mongolia in 2019 (Mendee Jargalsaikan)

-Gilbert Rozman is Emeritus Musgrave Professor of Sociology at Princeton University, USA and Editor-in-Chief of the Asan Forum.
+Gilbert Rozman is the editor of The Asan Forum and the Emeritus Musgrave Professor of Sociology at Princeton University.

 "Apart from economic devastation and a major public health crisis, the global Covid-19 pandemic has also occasioned disquiet about the evident diminution of democracy across the world and prompted concern that we may be on the verge of a wave of authoritarianism that threatens to overturn the progress that democratization has made in various regions, especially in Asia.
 At the same time, Asia has seen the resurgence of nationalism and identity politics that has added another level of complexity and division, and these dynamics are unravelling against the backdrop of growing anti-globalization sentiments, escalating Sino-US rivalry that appears to have taken a sharp ideological turn, and erosion of trust in international institutions.
 Unpacking the drivers of these developments and the nature of the challenges they portend is increasingly urgent in our deeply networked and digitized world.